 - Insulin resistance

-Vitamin D has also may increase fertility rates by six percent.
-Studies have shown that vitamin D works synergistically with other vitamins.
-It may not be too much vitamin D that’s the problem, but a deficiency in other nutrients.
-Either way, a good place to start for supplementation would be 1000 IU of D3 per day for every 25lbs of body weight, as per The Vitamin D Council’s recommendations.
+If you’re pregnant or trying to get pregnant, be sure to get your vitamin D levels tested and work with a trusted practitioner to find the dose that’s right for you.
+If you’re looking to increase fertility and balance your hormones, a good place to start for supplementation would be 1000 IU of D3 per day for every 25lbs of body weight, as per The Vitamin D Council’s recommendations.
 If you want to supplement more accurately, test and re-test your vitamin D levels.

 JoEllen Welsh, a researcher with the State University of New York at Albany, has studied the effects of vitamin D for 25 years.
 She believes vitamin D may be just as powerful as the most modern anti-cancer drugs.